-The drag link is a very easy piece to install, thanks to our integrated tie rod/drag link mount.
-It basically only fits one way, with the heim on top of the tie rod.
 The drag link is bent on both ends.
 The left hand threaded side goes towards the pitman arm.
 You can tell which end is LH thread by looking for slit marks on the hex tube adapter.
 The bends in the drag link are there so the tube can clear the sway bar mount at full lock, and also provide better heim joint angles at the pitman arm and tie rod.
 The drag link must be installed with the LH thread at the pitman arm and the RH thread at the tie rod/drag link mount location.
+If you reverse these ends, the heims will bind up and you will break or bend part of the hardware.

-The first step is to insert the tapered bolt through your pitman arm.
-Stock pitman arms will mount the bolt from the top, and drop pitman arms will mount the bolt from the bottom.
+The first step is to insert the tapered bolt into your passenger side knuckle.
 Use the nut and washer to secure the bolt to the pitman arm and torque to 40 ft.lbs.